eroc123/notes/Computer Science/2 - Communication/Reliability.md

-Reliability on the internet is acheved due to the amount of pathways between devices.
-There will always be more than 1 path between two devices, and the routers ensure that the pa
+Reliability on the internet is achieved due to the amount of pathways between devices.
+There will always be more than 1 path between two devices, and the [[Routers|routers]] ensure that the [[Packets|packet]] will be sent through.